cap-js/docs/java/cds-data.md

   }
   ```

 + Given the previous example, there are two new editions added to one of the books: the `added()` method will be called once per edition added.
-Path instances with same book (same primary key) tell you which edition belong to which book.
+Path instances with same book (same primary key) tell you which edition belongs to which book.

   Old image is the same as before, new image of the book collection is:
   ```json